dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 transition towards one-world government and conservatives remained completely uninvolved...

-> By the way, I'd like to mention that have the ability to unite both
+> By the way, I'd like to mention that I have the ability to unite
-> the left and right to a degree exhibited and unseen by anyone else
+> both the left and right to a degree exhibited and unseen by anyone
-> on the planet.
-I imagine a better world, where Americans on the left
+> else on the planet.
+I imagine a better world, where Americans on the
-> and right cooperate to make America great not.
+> left and right cooperate to make America great not.

 The potential for abuse is unreal.
 The data on resource utilization and demand is incredibly valuable for both reading and driving trends.
 It's impossible for people on the left and right to not have considered this.
 Still, it seems to be left out of the mainstream discussion.
-This is a matter of enormous ethical risk and sovereignty.
+This is a matter of sovereignty and enormous ethical risk.

 <a name="water-irrigation-and-desalinization" />